redcarter28/chainsmoker/README.md

-# chainsmoker
+# Chainsmoker

-chainsmoker is a streamlined visualization tool for analyzing network "attack chains" by mapping connections between source IP addresses (with associated port/protocol data) and destination IP addresses.
+Chainsmoker is a streamlined visualization tool for analyzing network "attack chains" by automatically mapping discovered IOCs to plotted out attack chains

 ## Features
 - **Visualize Attack Chains**: Render clear, interactive graphs for identifying connections between IP addresses and protocols involved in attack paths.
 - **Automated Reconstruction** Generate Attack Chain reconstructions from a premade excel spreadsheet that operators/analysts can fill out while on desk/duty/mission/etc.
 - **Data Management with pandas**: Efficiently manage and manipulate network data for streamlined analysis.
-- **Interactive Visualization with pyvis**: Explore network structures interactively to identify key connection points.
+- **Interactive Visualization with pyvis**: Explore attack chains interactively to identify key connection points.
 - **Storage of Annotated Notes** Dumps additional notes made by operators into a JSON file for easy export

 ## Requirements